Jandowae: History

 Jondowae's first Post Office opened on 1 January 1890, and exists today as a private residence.
 The post office was renamed Jandowae in 1913.

 The cemetery opened in 1900.
 There was an earlier cemetery in Market Street, two blocks from the Church of England, but nothing remains of the site and the Western Downs Regional Council believes it is under subsequent developments.

 Jondowaie Creek Provisional School opened on 6 February 1902.
 In 1903 it was renamed Yee-am Provisional School.
 On 1 January 1909 it became Yee-Am State School.
 It closed in April 1921.

 Jondowaie's Immaculate Conception Catholic Church at 49 Hickey Street was opened and dedicated on 25 April 1909 by Reverend Father Thomas Nolan.
 This church still exists but a new church was erected beside it in 1964.

 At a town land sale in June 1909, blocks of land were purchased for an Anglican church and a Presbyterian Church.
 The Presbyterian block was sold in 1914 at a considerable profit in order to buy another site.

 In 1914 land was purchased by the Methodists intending to build a church.

 Wilga Downs Provisional School opened on 26 January 1916 as a half time school sharing a teacher with Currandale Provisional School.
-In 1922 the half time configuration was changed and Wilga Downs shared a teacher with Carlyle Provisional School (while Currandale shared with Glenmorriston).
-In 1923 Wilga Downs Provisional School was renamed Jandowae East Provisional School continuing to share a teacher with Carlyle until Carlyle closed in 1929.
+In 1922, the half time configuration was changed and Wilga Downs shared a teacher with Carlyle Provisional School (while Currandale shared with Glenmorriston).
+In 1923, Wilga Downs Provisional School was renamed Jandowae East Provisional School continuing to share a teacher with Carlyle until Carlyle closed in 1929.
 Jandowae East then became a full time provisional school and became Jandowae East State School in 1955.
 It closed in 1964.
+It was on the western corner of Jandowae East Road and Skinners Road (26.77836°S 151.20779°E).

 St Paul's Anglican Church was opened on Sunday 19 March 1917 by Archdeacon Arthur Richard Rivers.
 On 17 September 1953 Archbishop Reginald Halse laid the foundation for the current church building.
 It was opened and dedicated in June 1957 in the presence of over 300 people.
 The new church cost of a total £14,000 including fittings and furnishings with some of the work being done by local volunteers.